AMETEK (NYSE:AME) Releases Q3 Earnings Guidance

 AMETEK (NYSE:AME – Get Rating) issued an update on its third quarter earnings guidance on Tuesday morning.
-The company provided earnings per share (EPS) guidance of $1.36-1.38 for the period, compared to the consensus estimate of $1.37.
+The company provided earnings per share guidance of $1.36-1.38 for the period, compared to the consensus earnings per share estimate of $1.37.
 AMETEK also updated its FY 2022 guidance to $5.46-$5.54 EPS.

-AMETEK (NYSE:AME – Get Rating) last issued its quarterly earnings data on Tuesday, August 2nd.
-The technology company reported $1.38 earnings per share for the quarter, topping analysts’ consensus estimates of $1.29 by $0.09.
-AMETEK had a net margin of 18.49% and a return on equity of 18.20%.
-The business had revenue of $1.51 billion during the quarter, compared to analysts’ expectations of $1.46 billion.
-During the same period in the previous year, the company earned $1.15 earnings per share.
-AMETEK’s revenue for the quarter was up 9.2% on a year-over-year basis.
-On average, equities research analysts expect that AMETEK will post 5.5 earnings per share for the current year.
+AMETEK (NYSE:AME – Get Rating) last posted its quarterly earnings results on Tuesday, August 2nd.
+The technology company reported $1.38 earnings per share for the quarter, topping the consensus estimate of $1.29 by $0.09.
+AMETEK had a return on equity of 18.20% and a net margin of 18.49%.
+The firm had revenue of $1.51 billion during the quarter, compared to analysts’ expectations of $1.46 billion.
+During the same quarter in the previous year, the business earned $1.15 earnings per share.
+The company’s revenue was up 9.2% on a year-over-year basis.
+As a group, sell-side analysts anticipate that AMETEK will post 5.5 earnings per share for the current fiscal year.

 AMETEK Announces Dividend

-AMETEK announced that its Board of Directors has authorized a share buyback program on Friday, May 6th that permits the company to repurchase $1.00 billion in shares.
-This repurchase authorization permits the technology company to repurchase up to 3.6% of its stock through open market purchases.
-Stock repurchase programs are usually a sign that the company’s management believes its shares are undervalued.
+AMETEK announced that its board has approved a share repurchase plan on Friday, May 6th that permits the company to buyback $1.00 billion in shares.
+This buyback authorization permits the technology company to reacquire up to 3.6% of its stock through open market purchases.
+Stock buyback plans are usually an indication that the company’s board believes its shares are undervalued.

-A number of analysts have recently weighed in on the stock.
-Morgan Stanley boosted their price objective on shares of AMETEK from $135.00 to $145.00 and gave the stock an overweight rating in a research note on Wednesday.
-Loop Capital cut their target price on shares of AMETEK from $170.00 to $155.00 and set a buy rating for the company in a research note on Tuesday, July 19th.
-Royal Bank of Canada reiterated an outperform rating on shares of AMETEK in a research note on Wednesday.
-Mizuho upped their target price on shares of AMETEK from $135.00 to $140.00 and gave the company a buy rating in a research note on Wednesday.
-Finally, Bank of America cut shares of AMETEK from a buy rating to a neutral rating and cut their target price for the company from $170.00 to $122.00 in a research note on Monday, July 11th.
-Three investment analysts have rated the stock with a hold rating and six have assigned a buy rating to the company’s stock.
-According to MarketBeat, the company currently has a consensus rating of Moderate Buy and a consensus target price of $147.13.
+A number of analysts have commented on AME shares.
+Bank of America cut AMETEK from a buy rating to a neutral rating and reduced their price target for the stock from $170.00 to $122.00 in a research report on Monday, July 11th.
+Mizuho upped their price target on AMETEK from $135.00 to $140.00 and gave the stock a buy rating in a research report on Wednesday.
+Loop Capital reduced their price target on AMETEK from $170.00 to $155.00 and set a buy rating for the company in a research report on Tuesday, July 19th.
+Morgan Stanley upped their price target on AMETEK from $135.00 to $145.00 and gave the stock an overweight rating in a research report on Wednesday.
+Finally, Royal Bank of Canada reaffirmed an outperform rating on shares of AMETEK in a research note on Wednesday.
+Three research analysts have rated the stock with a hold rating and six have issued a buy rating to the stock.
+According to data from MarketBeat.com, the company presently has a consensus rating of Moderate Buy and a consensus target price of $147.13.

 AMETEK, Inc manufactures and sells electronic instruments and electromechanical devices worldwide.
 It operates in two segments, Electronic Instruments (EIG) and Electromechanical (EMG).
 The company's EIG segment offers advanced instruments for the process, aerospace, power, and industrial markets; process and analytical instruments for the oil and gas, petrochemical, pharmaceutical, semiconductor, automation, and food and beverage industries; and instruments to the laboratory equipment, ultra-precision manufacturing, medical, and test and measurement markets.